 e) Total the Part-A and Part-B marks in Part-II of the OMR sheet.

 f) Then write the total marks with Blue pen in the space provided (boxes) in Part-II, Part-III of OMR sheet and shade the corresponding circle with HB pencil in Part-III.
-Please see the instructions given on back side of Part-II and Part-III.
+Please see the instructions given on the backside of Part-II and Part-III.
 The AE who has valued the script shall put marks in Part – III OMR sheet and shade the circle.
-The Special Assistant shall not be entrust with this work
+The Special Assistant shall not be entrusted with this work.

-i) Grand total of all 20 answer scripts in a sub bundle has to be posted in Part-II of control bundle slip also with pen.
-For example if grand total is 999 it should be noted as 0999 and if it is 99 it should be noted as 0099.
+i) A grand total of all 20 answer scripts in a sub bundle has to be posted in Part-II of control bundle slip also with a pen.
+For example, if grand total is 999 it should be noted as 0999 and if it is 99 it should be noted as 0099.
 After noting, shade the corresponding circles accordingly.

-j) Similarly the number of answer scripts also to be written with pen in Part-II of control bundle slip duly shading the corresponding circles with Pencil.
+j) Similarly, the number of answer scripts also to be written with a pen in Part-II of control bundle slip duly shading the corresponding circles with Pencil.

-k) Finally the AE has to affix his/her signature in control bundle slip duly noting his/her assigned Number.
+k) Finally, the AE has to affix his/her signature in the control bundle slip duly noting his/her assigned Number.

 III.
 AFTER VALUATION BY ASSISTANT EXAMINER:

-2. The CEs have to put their signatures only after verification and satisfaction of correctness of all entries.
+- The CEs have to put their signatures only after verification and satisfaction of the correctness of all entries.

-3. The Answer books valued in the forenoon session are to be issued to Special Assistant in the afternoon for scrutiny.
-The Answer Books of afternoon session have to be scrutinized in the forenoon session on the next day.
+- The Answer books valued in the forenoon session are to be issued to Special Assistant in the afternoon for scrutiny.
+The Answer Books of afternoon sessions have to be scrutinized in the forenoon session on the next day.

 a) Whether all questions are valued and marks are awarded.